Many citizens concerned with the amending of the 1995 Conditional Use Permit attended the County Commissioner's meeting on Tuesday morning.

-Page 2 of 2 - "I'm not sure this is the best option," agreed Commissioner Peggy Palmer.
+"I'm not sure this is the best option," agreed Commissioner Peggy Palmer.
 "I would like to look at some other options and make a long-term plan."

 "We always need to make sure we're good neighbors," said Commissioner Ed Myers.
 "I'm not prepared at this time to give approval as it has been requested."

 In order to receive some much-needed information, the commission elected to table the discussion until the next meeting when Public Works Director Darryl Lutz who was absent, could better explain some key points.

 • approved the contracts for the bridge repair work for the Diamond Creed Bridge on NW River Valley Road and for the Fourmile Creek Bridge on SW Thunder Road.